Electronic Access

 Bracketing aside my years of experience with these sources, it's not altogether obvious, based on any kind of cursory examination, that we can tell that they're entirely different genres.
 However, there are important informational differences between the two, how they were written, how they were edited, how long they are, and who they were written by that lead us to consider them as different genres.
 Even Wikipedia articles pose this problem.
 Citing an encyclopedia article was never an accepted practice, but this was only true for general encyclopedias.
 It was generally okay to cite articles from special encyclopedias because they focused on limited subject matters like art, music, science, culture, and were usually more in-depth in their coverage.
 Examples include the Encyclopedia of GIS, the Encyclopedia of Evolution, The Kentucky African American Encyclopedia, The Encyclopedia of Virtual Art Carving Toraja--Indonesia, and so forth.
 Studies show that Wikipedia provides in-depth coverage like some special encyclopedias and short articles like some general encyclopedias, thus helping to flatten the encyclopedia genre (general vs. special), too.

 The flattening holds true for things like Google.
 The best print analogy for Google is that of an index, which was used to locate keywords that would refer users to source material.
 The main difference between these indexes and Google is that the indexes were produced to cover specific publications, like a newspaper, or specific areas, like the Social Science Citation Index or the Science Citation Index.
 Both of these are actual, documented, historical precursors to Google and to Google Scholar.
 But today, these search engines are erroneously considered source material (e.g, "I found it on Google").
-Few, I think, would have considered a print index as source material, but rather as a reference item, since it referred users to sources.
+In comparison, we would not have considered a print index as source material, but rather as a reference item, since it referred users to sources.
 Nowadays, it's all mixed up, but who can blame anyone?

 Example print indexes: